apache/spark/docs/concepts.rst

 ``chain`` and ``cross_downstream`` function provide easier ways to set relationships between operators in specific situation.

-When setting relationships between two list of operators and wish all up list operators as upstream to all down list operators, we have to split one list manually using bitshift composition.
+When setting a relationship between two lists, if we want all operators in one list to be upstream to all operators in the other, we cannot use a single bitshift composition.
+Instead we have to split one of the lists:

 .. code:: python